 “The predicted galaxies, however, are expected to be actively forming stars.
 What makes XMM-2599 so interesting, unusual, and surprising is that it is no longer forming stars, perhaps because it stopped getting fuel or its black hole began to turn on.
 Our results call for changes in how models turn off star formation in early galaxies.”

-The research team found XMM-2599 formed more than 1,000 solar masses a year in stars at its peak of activity — an extremely high rate of star formation.
+The research team found the XMM-2599 galaxy formed more than 1,000 solar masses a year in stars at its peak of activity — an extremely high rate of star formation.
 In contrast, the Milky Way forms about one new star a year.
-Danilo Marchesini, an associate professor of astronomy at Tufts University and a co-author on the study, said:
+Danilo Marchesini, an associate professor of astronomy at Tufts University and a co-author of the study, said:

 “XMM-2599 may be a descendant of a population of highly star-forming dusty galaxies in the very early universe that new infrared telescopes have recently discovered.”

-The evolutionary pathway of XMM-2599 is unclear.
+The evolutionary pathway of the XMM-2599 galaxy is unclear.
 Wilson said:

 “We have caught XMM-2599 in its inactive phase.
 We do not know what it will turn into by the present day.
 We know it cannot lose mass.
 An interesting question is what happens around it.
 As time goes by, could it gravitationally attract nearby star-forming galaxies and become a bright city of galaxies?”